 These are some of the common categories of money damages in Frisco motorcycle accidents:

-Since motorcycle riders usually get thrown from the bike and do not have large metal panels protecting them like passengers in cars, the injuries in these cases tend to be quite significant.
-We can include the cost of the treatment you needed for your injuries.
+Since motorcycle riders usually get thrown from their bikes and do not have large metal panels protecting them like passengers in cars, the injuries in these cases tend to be quite significant.
+We can include the cost of the treatment you need for your injuries.

 These bills can include things like the ambulance, emergency room or trauma center, doctors, diagnostic procedures, lab tests, imaging studies, blood transfusions, surgery, physical therapy, and hospital.
 We can also include pain management treatment, prosthetic devices, crutches, and wheelchairs.

-After a severe injury, a motorcyclist might need extended treatment in a specialized care center, like a head trauma facility.
+After a severe injury, a motorcyclist might need extended medical care in a specialized care center, like a head trauma facility.
 Also, some catastrophic harm, like spinal cord damage, leaves a person in need of daily assistance with medical treatments and personal care at a long-term care center.

-Texas law limits the amount of time that you have to file a lawsuit seeking compensation from the at-fault party for your injuries or for the loss of your close relative.
-The statute of limitations, Texas Civil Practice and Remedies Code § 16.003, is two years for personal injury or wrongful death claims.
+Texas law limits the time you have to file a lawsuit seeking compensation from the at-fault party for your injuries or for losing your close relative.
+The statute of limitations, Texas Civil Practice and Remedies Code § 16.003, is two years for personal injury or wrongful death actions.

 If you do not file a lawsuit before the time expires, you will never be able to hold the person financially responsible for your losses.
 The time continues to run while you negotiate with the insurer.

 Making an insurance claim is not enough to satisfy the statute of limitations.
 You must get the lawsuit filed in time to preserve your rights.